cardano-foundation/CIPs/CollateralAccount/CollateralAccount.md

 Wallets MUST only use `address_index=0` for this specification.
 Since a single address can contain multiple UTXO entries, there is no need to derive other addresses (using more addresses would not provide any privacy benefit and would complicate address discovery).

-We will call this specific derivation the *collateral account*.
+We will call this specific derivation the *collateral key*.
+Any address created with this payment key is called a *collateral address*.

 ## New solution for managing collateral

-Wallets SHOULD only use UTXO entries of the collateral account as collateral in the transaction.
-If the collateral is insufficient, the wallet should tell the user to send more ADA to their collateral account.
+Wallets SHOULD only use UTXO entries of the collateral key as collateral in the transaction.
+If the collateral is insufficient, the wallet SHOULD tell the user to send more ADA to their collateral key.

 The benefits of this solution are as follows:
 1. Transactions in the history to add collateral can be clearly marked as such by wallet software.
-1. Prompting the user to add ADA to their collateral account doesn't require explaining users about how UTXO works under the hood compared to the refactoring option.
+1. Prompting the user to add ADA to their collateral address doesn't require explaining users about how UTXO works under the hood compared to the rearranging option.
 1. No change required to input selection algorithms
 1. Multisig (or other script-based wallets) are handled the same way as regular wallets
 1. User only risks as much collateral as their are comfortable with

 However, this solution also comes with downsides:

-1. Reusing the same collateral account for all your smart contract calls gets rid of any privacy.
-However, base addresses in Cardano already forgo privacy and so users who want to call smart contracts with privacy will already need to handle things differently.
+1. Reusing the same collateral address for all your smart contract calls gets rid of any privacy.
+However, wallets using base addresses in Cardano already usually forgo privacy and so users who want to call smart contracts with privacy will already need to handle things differently.
-1. The blockchain can't stop people from sending tokens to somebody's collateral account.
-This doesn't harm the user (since other UTXO entries can still be used) and wallets will already need to implement a way for the user to withdraw from their collateral account so the impact should be minimal.
+1. The blockchain can't stop people from sending tokens to somebody's collateral address.
+This doesn't harm the user (since other UTXO entries can still be used) and wallets will already need to implement a way for the user to withdraw from their collateral address so the impact should be minimal.
-1. It's possible for the collateral account to contained mangled addresses (same as regular base addresses for the wallet), but empirically mangled addresses are rare and people should not be sending to collateral accounts directly anyway so this is of minimal concern
+1. It's possible for the collateral key to be contained in mangled addresses (same as regular base addresses for the wallet), but empirically mangled addresses are rare and people should not be sending to collateral addresses directly anyway so this is of minimal concern
-1. Support for a collateral account needs to be added to hardware wallets
+1. Support for a collateral key needs to be added to hardware wallets
-1. If the user doesn't reduce the ADA in their collateral account when calling cheaper smart contracts, they are still be putting up more collateral than necessary
+1. If the user doesn't reduce the ADA in their collateral address when calling cheaper smart contracts, they are still be putting up more collateral than necessary

 ## Test vectors